Tie a palm bush for Palm Sunday . by Augarten Hotel Neustift

 Preparation:

-Put all the ingredients in a bowl and knead them in the food processor with the dough hook to form a smooth dough.
+Place all the ingredients in a bowl and knead to a smooth dough in a food processor using the dough hook.
 Form 16 balls of the same size and roll each ball into a long sausage with the heel of your hand.
 Then shape the sausages into small pretzels and place them on a baking tray.
 After you have brushed them with egg, place the tray in the preheated oven at 180 °C for 15 minutes.

 Have fun baking them!

-“I wish you a wonderful Palm Sunday and send you my warmest greetings from Neustift im Stubaital!
+We wish you a wonderful Palm Sunday and send you our warmest greetings from Neustift im Stubaital!

 Your Helga from the mountain pleasure Hotel Neustift”.